felipearosemena/ChaosDashboards/README.md

 Public url at: https://chaos-dashboards.vercel.app/

-> This coingecko api is rate limited to 10 requests each 60 seconds.
-I also noticed it can timeout on the first request.
+> The coingecko api is rate limited to 10 requests each 60 seconds.
 > If you get an error loading tokens, reload the browser or try again in a few seconds
 ## Architecture